vuejs/vue-test-utils/docs/api/wrapper/README.md

 vue-test-utils is a wrapper based API.

-A wrapper is an object that contains a mounted component or vnode and methods to test the component or vnode.
+A `Wrapper` is an object that contains a mounted component or vnode and methods to test the component or vnode.

 ## Properties